Memory in 3D cyclically driven granular material

 Simulations - Our numerical model consists of soft-sphere DEM simulations using an in-house software package\cite{Schwartz:2012}.
 A linear spring is used to calculate the forces between grains, with a spring constant chosen to maintain much less than 1\% overlap between grains.
-A friction model is included consisting of static, rolling, and twisting friction ( see \cite{Schwartz:2012}).
-Material and simulation parameters are provided in Table S1.
+A friction model is included consisting of static, rolling, and twisting friction (see \cite{Schwartz:2012}).
+Material and simulation parameters are provided in table 1.
 The simulation mimics our experiment with 20,000 soft spheres that are dropped into a square container of length 15 cm and a free weight placed on top (see Figure 1b).

 In the experiments, rotational displacement is calculated as the change in the orientation of the cylindrical cavity located within the grain.
 The angle is then multiplied by the radius of the bead to compare with linear displacements.
 Measuring only a single axis for the rotations means that we are only capturing 2 of the 3 rotational degrees of freedom: rotations around the axis of the cylindrical cavity remain undetected.
 In contrast, the simulations allow us to fully track the rotations of the particles.
-Therefore, when comparing our simulatins to the experiments, we calculate the rotational motion using only a single tracked axis (see supplemental).
+Therefore, when comparing our simulations to the experiments, we calculate the rotational motion using only a single tracked axis (see \href{run:supporting_info.pdf}{supplemental}).